 Making Sense of Construction Improvement (Routledge, 2024) offers a critical evaluation of the construction industry improvement debate from the end of the Second World War through to the modern era.
-The past invariably shapes the present, not least because today’s practitioners must deal with the unintended consequences of previous policy decisions.
+An understanding of the past is argued to be essential for making sense of the present.
+Today’s practitioners must forever deal with the unintended consequences of previous policy decisions.

-The book offers unique insights into the way the UK construction sector is continuously shaped and re-shaped in accordance with changes in the prevailing political economy.
-The cover picture speaks to the timeline along which the book is written.
+The book is unique in highlighting how the UK construction sector is continuously shaped and re-shaped in accordance with changes in the prevailing political economy.

 Chapter 2.
 The dawn of enterprise

 The election of Margaret Thatcher’s Conservative Government in 1979 marked the dawn of the ‘enterprise culture’.
 Thatcher was committed to the reduction of trade union power and the widespread introduction of market mechanisms.
-The advocated political philosophy was further characterized by the withdrawal of the state from any pretense at demand management.
-The introduction of council tenants’ ‘right-to-buy’ had long-term implications for the public housing stock.
+She also imposed stringent spending restrictions on local authorities in response to the Poulson scandal.
+The advocated political philosophy was further characterized by the withdrawal of the state from any pretence at demand management.
+The introduction of the ‘right-to-buy’ had long-term implications for the public housing stock.
 Direct Labour Organisations (DLOs) within local authorities were further targeted in the name of market efficiency through the introduction of compulsory competitive tendering (CCT).
 Government policy included an extensive programme of privatization, which subsequently gathered pace following the succession of John Major in 1990.
 Such changes comprised a radical restructuring of the construction sector’s client base.
 The days of state-sponsored demand management in support of construction sector development were well-and-truly over.
+Debate continues regarding the extent to which the changes instigated by Thatcher were inevitable given the onset of globalisation.

 Chapter 3.
 Leanness and agility in construction

 The UK economy experienced extensive restructuring throughout the 1980/90s.
 Notable privatizations included the utility companies, British Airports Authority (BAA), Property Services Agency (PSA) and British Rail.
-Privatization was routinely followed by the outsourcing of inhouse expertise.
-Key clients of the industry hence lost much of their capacity for collaborative working with the construction sector.
-Contractors were likewise obliged to adopt a strategic model of structural flexibility.
-This enabled them to expand and contract painlessly in response to fluctuations in demand.
-The sector also saw a significant growth in the level of self-employment, with long term adverse implications for training and skills.
+Privatization was routinely followed by the outsourcing of capabilities judged to non-essential.
+Key clients of the industry hence became leaner and more reliant on external consultants.
+Increased volatility of demand obliged contractors to adopt a strategic model of structural flexibility.
+In short, construction firms prioritized the ability to expand and contract painlessly in response to fluctuations in demand.
+The model was characterised by a diminishing appetite for risk and an aversion to fixed overheads.
+Hence the significant growth in the level of self-employment and other forms of contingent labour.
+Investment in training was invariably seen as someone else’s responsibility.
 In retrospect, the construction sector served as a trailblazer for the modern gig economy.
+The fissured employment context continues to have adverse consequences for skills and training.
+Indeed, it can be construed as a major cause of the current skills crisis.

 Chapter 4.
 The improvement agenda takes shape

-The late1980s heralded the beginning of the modern construction improvement agenda.
+The late 1980s heralded the beginning of the modern construction improvement agenda.
 The Broadgate development in London famously piloted construction management (CM) as a procurement method.
 Broadgate was also celebrated for the adoption of prefabrication and off-site manufacturing methods, and for the allocation of design responsibility to specialist trade contractors.
 Building Britain 2001 (University of Reading, 1988) pre-empted many of the recommendations which subsequently appeared in Rethinking Construction (Egan, 1998).
-Private sector clients became more demanding as the rhetoric of construction improvement was fueled by the prevailing ethos of customer responsiveness.
-Many major construction firms operated as management contractors thereby serving to legitimize their retreat from the physical task of construction.
-Other milestone reports included Constructing the Team by Sir Michael Latham (1994).
+Private sector clients became more demanding as the rhetoric of construction improvement was fuelled by the prevailing ethos of customer responsiveness.
+Many major construction firms moved into management contractors thereby serving to legitimize their retreat from the physical task of construction.
+Other milestone reports included Constructing the Team by Sir Michael Latham (1994) which championed prompt payment for subcontractors.
+In sharp contrast to subsequent reports, the Latham report was authoritative and well-researched.

 Chapter 5.
 Rethinking construction

-The Egan report (1999) Rethinking Construction is commonly held to be a watershed in the UK construction improvement debate.
+The Egan (1998) report Rethinking Construction is commonly held to be a key watershed in the UK construction improvement debate.
 The report was characterized throughout by a relentless focus on supposedly ‘modern’ management techniques.
-The need for the construction industry to change was justified based on recurring client dissatisfaction.
+The need for the construction industry to change was justified on the basis of client dissatisfaction.
 The report’s enthusiasm for instrumental management techniques seemingly knew no bounds.
+The core argument was that activities that did not contribute directly to client value should be classified as waste.
 The construction industry was further exhorted to adopt ‘tried and tested’ techniques developed in the automotive sector.
-Rethinking Construction also provided a coded message from the newly installed New Labour government that there would be no return to the interventionalist policies previously associated with Labour governments.
+For those willing to read between the lines, Rethinking Construction also provided a coded message from the newly installed New Labour government that there would be no return to the interventionalist policies previously associated with Labour governments.
 The enterprise culture was here to stay.

 Chapter 6.
 From business process re-engineering to partnering

 Throughout the 1990s modern management techniques such as business process reengineering (BPR) and partnering were advocated as essential elements of best practice.
 Such techniques were popular because they caught the mood of the time.
 BPR was widely invoked as part of the rationale for outsourcing.
 Justifying narratives frequently referred to disruptive technologies which challenged fixed ways of thinking.
 Such arguments were at the time synonymous with modernization.
 Partnering offered a more nuanced storyline and was presented as an enlightened alternative to adversarial ways of working.
+For many clients, partnering promised to off-set the loss of control caused by outsourcing.
 Both partnering and BPR can be seen to be riddled with paradoxes and inherent contradictions.
 Partnering was to subsequently morph into the equally vague concept of collaborative working.
 But the inherent contradictions remained firmly intact.

 Chapter 7.
 Lean construction